A quick guide to shelf space costs

-Shelf space is a hot commodity, and CPG companies often incur substantial costs to get their products in-store, secure premium placement, and run promotions.
+Shelf space is a hot commodity, and CPG (Consumer packaged goods) companies often incur substantial costs to get their products in-store, secure premium placement, and run promotions.
 It’s critical that CPGs get the standard of execution they pay for.
 More importantly, they must be able to accurately evaluate if the rewards, in terms of incremental sales, outweigh these costs.

 An insider’s guide to retail shelf space fees